Chia-Network/pool-reference/README.md

 * How farmers receive payouts (XCH, BTC, ETH, etc), and how often
 * What store (DB) is used - by default it's an SQLite db.
 Users can use their own store implementations, based on `AbstractPoolStore`, by supplying them to `pool_server.start_pool_server`
+* What happens (in terms of response) after a successful login

 However, some things cannot be changed.
 These are described in SPECIFICATION.md, and mostly relate to validation, protocol, and the singleton format for smart coins.